muchman/rapidwrapper/README.md

 ### SQLExecuteNonQuery

-This is an extension method on both Object and DynamicDBRequest.
+This is an extension method on DynamicDBRequest.
 It will try to call the stored procedure passed in and map the input parameters from the extended class.
-The object extension version can serialize your object to XML and use that as the input parameter if there is only one input parameter and it is of type SqlDBType.XML

 Example
 ```